hotosm/osm-merge/docs/mvum.md

 ### Doesn't Match The Sign

-There is an issue with the MVUM reference numbers not matching the sign.
+There is an issue with the USFS reference numbers not matching the sign.
 This is luckily limited to whether there is a *.1* appended to the reference number without an letter at the end.
 Usually a reference without a *.1* is a primary road, and the *.1* gets appended for a